cpldcpu/BitNetMCU/docs/documentation.md

     s = numerator / denominator
 ```

-The octav method is called after every training epoch to adjust the clipping parameter for each layer.
+The OCTAV method is called after every training epoch to adjust the clipping parameter for each layer.
 The evolution of s and entropy per layer vs training epoch is shown below.

 <div align="center">
     <img src="octav.png" width="90%">
 </div>

-Compared to the empirical setting of `quantscale`, the octav method yielded a similar training loss.
+Compared to the empirical setting of `quantscale`, the OCTAV method yielded a similar training loss.
 This means we can reduce the number of hyperparameters to tune.

-It appears that octav minimizes the entropy of the weights, without affecting accuracy.
+It appears that OCTAV minimizes the entropy of the weights, without affecting accuracy.
 This could be interpreted as reducing noise.

 <div align="center">
     <img src="octav_weightdist.png" width="60%">